295: No Such Thing As A 200m Baguette

 he was nine feet tall.

-There is a theory that the baguette was invented by Napoleon's bakers and they were invented so that soldiers could put them down their legs while marching.
+There is a theory that the baguette was invented by Napoleon's bakers, and they were invented so that soldiers could put them down their legs while marching.

 And then, whenever they got to wherever they were marching to, then they could pull them out and eat them.
+All right.

 I have to say, you've added an unnecessarily sexual dimension to this theory.

-He's hung like a baguette.
+He was hung like a baguette.

 I've got a bit of a yeast infection down there.